unlight/asmt-javascript-questions/README.md

 - What kind of different estimatin approach do you know?
 Which of them did you use in real practice?
 Decribe the relative estinmation approaches.
 Advantages and disadvantages.
 - Do you know some exterme programming technics?
 Some experience?
 - What is an optimal team size in a SCRUM team?
 What problems may appear if the team would be bigger or smaller?
 How to solve those problems?
 Imagine that your team has a significant rump up - how would you change the processes?
+- From you perspective what is the difference between D2 and D3?
+- Why do mentor people?
+What is the most exciting for you in mentoring?
+Which results have you achieved (for yourself)?
+- You merged new functionality and an hour later found that it has critical bug on production.
+It's Friday evening.
+Your actions?
+- Are you familiar with delegation?
+Did you delegate?
+What's the difference with assignment?
+- As I see in form you worked just with React (Backbone, Angular).
+But let's say you are asked to start a new project and choose a tech stack for frontend.
+What would you choose?
+- Have exp with react, redux.
+How to deal with asynchronous logic?
+Requests in reducers?
+Why do we need middleware?
+Workaround to get rid of it?
+- What does an accessible application mean for you?
+Do you consider a11y problems in your current project?
+- Do you know the difference between functional and non-functional requirements?
+If yes could you please describe NFRs on your current project?
+- Let's talk a bit about your key developer experience.
+What is the most challenging thing you've ever faced in this role?
+Maybe some task or occasion
+- From your grow form I've got that you participate in different aspects of mentoring, right?
+How do you motivate your mentees to learn?
+Let's imagine then you have a mentee who doesn't meet the deadline with the last milestone (homework or something).
+What would you do?
+- As I can see you can deal with a lot of activities at the same time.
+Could you please tell us how you organize your time, maybe use some techniques?
+How do you define priorities?
+- From the grow, you played the Key Developer role, so what in your opinion is the main difference between simple and Key developer roles in a project?
+- How to estimate task, epic, project.
+Which techniques you are following
+- "What do you think why Agile Software Development Methodology is popular now?
+- What techniques for managing a software development process are used in your project?"
+- How do you define code quality?
+What makes good code good?
+- "Why Code review process so important?
+- How to make effective Code review?
+- What tools are you using on your project?
+- What is Definition of done and how it helps?"
+- Please describe how Javascript manage the asynchronous events under the hood (Callbacks / SetTimeout / Ajax calls)
+- Imagine a situation that you have to choose SDLC methodology for a new project?
+Which one will you choose and why?
+- You worked with React, can you say which patterns are recommended to use during the application development (Best practices)
+- Which clean code principles do you know and follow
+- You get a legacy code and nobody knows how it works, what does it do.
+There is no documentation.
+How would you discover this code base?
+- Let' suppose we do not know what the benefits of Continuous Integration are?
+Please persuade us to use it!
+- (reserve) What is the critical rendering path and how it works?
+- (reserve) What is the main Advantages & Disadvantages of JavaScript / compare to other languages
+- (reserve) What is the main Advantages & Disadvantages of Unit testing.
+What does AAA pattern means?
+- Imagine the situation client say that his REACT application is laggy, how to deal in this situation, and how to handle performance issues in React?
+- (Reserve: Describe the methods of building web UI: Progressive Enhancement and Graceful Degradation / Regressive Enhancement?)
+- What does the GIT flow, how it differs from Gitlab flow?
+- How the pre-commit & post-commit hooks can help?
+- Which design patterns you think the most useful for you?
+- Explain difference between classical OOP inheritance and prototype inheritance in JavaScript.
+- Explain how UseEffect hook works in React and cases where we can use it.
+- Describe diference between PubSub and Observer patterns.
+- Difference between Scrum and SAFe.
+- What is onboarding?
+How do you onboard developers on your project?
+- Describe what is TDD and BDD.
+Compare them.
+- Describe full rendering process of a webpage starting from entering url in address line.
+- Explain how using immutable data makes profit in performance
+- What recent changes were introduced in React?
+Why were they added?
+- As React is praised for its fast rendering, do you think it's better to use it over native JS in each web-app?
+Could you name cases, when it's not preferable to VanillaJS ?
+- Enumerate the features of good-quality unit-tests
+- Which drawbacks ImmutableJS has?
+- Low test coverage ~80%?
+What effort did you put into increasing to 90-95%?
+How to understand that your coverage is good?
+Things you do not need to test?
+- What were you developing, that you need bluetooth API POC?
+Was it ok regarding support only in chrome?
+- Could you please describe a current CI/CD process in your project if any?
+If yes, could it be improved somehow?
+If no, how would you organize it?
+- What does an accessible application mean for you?
+Do you consider a11y problems in your current project?
+- Could you tell us about strong sides of using Redux?
+Does it have any disadvantages?
+Do I need to keep all my state into Redux or Should I ever use react internal state?
+- Could you describe us what is the difference between MVC, MVP and MVVM patterns?
+- What levels of software application testing do you know?
+Could you please describe them?
+- What is functional and non-functional requirements?
+Could you provide some examples?
+- Have you ever participated in code review?
+Why do we need it?
+How do you perform code review?
+- Your biggest fail during FE developer experience
+- Describe which criteria a new team member should fit to get into your team as a FE dev level 3.
+- Supposing the situation in the middle of the sprint, when you've found out that the amount of tasks assigned to you is too huge.
+How would you manage with it?
+How do you usually plan your work during the day?
+- How do you know that you are ready to become D3?
+What's the difference?
+What will change?
+- What would you do if customer asks you to work in non-working hours, to deploy feature now?
+- Customer tells you to merge now feature with bug.
+- Do you have any experience of task delegation?
+How would you choose the right person?
+How would you control that?
+- From your grow form I've got that you participate in different aspects of mentoring, right?
+How do you motivate your mentees to learn?
+Let's imagine then you have a mentee who doesn't meet the deadline with the last milestone (homework or something).
+What would you do?
+- Let's imagine the customer asks you to push an additional story in the middle of a sprint.
+What would you do?
+- Could you please explain difference between Scrum and Kanban?
+- How do you estimate your tasks?
+What estimation techniques do you know?
+- Let's imagine you have a conflict in your team between you subordinates.
+What will you do?

 ### Terms in few words / one sentence
 * closure